sourgrasses/memmap.cr/README.md

 Little lib to make using [`mmap()`](http://man7.org/linux/man-pages/man2/mmap.2.html) and related system calls relatively easy and hopefully fairly idiomatic.

-Right now this only handles fixed-size maps.
-If you need to append something to the file you have mapped you can call `MapFile.write` to `ftruncate` a file, create a new mapped buffer of the fixed size, and `memcpy` from the read buffer and the `Slice` to be appended into the second buffer.
+Currently you can use either the `<<` operator/`push` function to append `Bytes` to a mapped file, which calls `ftruncate` to expand te file size to fit the new data, advances the seek pointer to the old end of the file, writes whatever has been pushed, and calls `mremap` on Linux or simply `munmap` and then `mmap` elsewhere, or, if you prefer to copy the contents of the mapped file to a new mapped file with the new `Bytes` appended, you can call `MapFile.write` to `ftruncate` a file, create a new mapped buffer of the fixed size, and `memcpy` from the read buffer and the `Bytes` to be appended into the second buffer.

 Calling the instance method `value` gets a `Bytes`/`Slice(UInt8)` that can be read from and manipulated in place safely.